Bylaws of the Association: ISPA e.V. – Insurance solutions for people abroad

 (1) The Association is aimed at persons and their family members spending longer periods abroad for business or personal reasons, at companies who second their employees abroad and at the self-employed abroad.
-The purpose of the Association is to promote and support its members by way of rendering consulting services in the area of insurance and financial services and to procure insurance cover by group and framework policies.
+The purpose of the association is the comprehensive consultation, promotion and support of the members before and during the stays abroad as well as the acquisition of insurance protection by group and framework policies.

 (2) With the provision of information surrounding periods spent abroad, the Association is pursuing the goal of international exchange between interested parties, reduction of general and structural unemployment in Germany and supplying the German employment market with qualified employees from abroad.